Do you love Porcupine Meatballs? They’re a classic comfort food many of us have grown up with.

 That way you don’t have to add much more seasoning to your dish, a bit of a time saver.

-ice in porcupine meatballs – or any night!
+Using Vigo Rice in porcupine meatballs – or any night!

 This Mama’s tips for making porcupine meatballs in a crockpot